Skip to Content

 • Income requirement for family members of a person who has been granted a residence permit in Finland

-• Income requirement for family members of a person who has been granted international protection
+• Income requirement for family members of a person who has been granted international or temporary protection

 • Who is the child’s guardian?